 There are three types of Life Insurance.
 You’ll want to contact an Insurance Specialist at (888) 592-3326 to discuss which is best for you and how much insurance you’ll need, but before you call, take a quick look what your options are:

-Term Life Insurance is a type of insurance pays out the benefit if the named insured dies within the specified term.
+Term Life Insurance is a type of insurance that pays out the benefit if the named insured dies within the specified term.
 If the named insured does not die within that time frame, there is no pay-out and none of the premiums will be returned.
 However, the policy is renewable and you can always amend it.
 This is the most affordable of all three types of Life Insurance but it doesn’t have a savings option like the other two.

 Whole Life Insurance is a type of Permanent Life Insurance.
 It has no term limits and has fixed premium rates.
 This type of insurance protects the named insured over his/her entire lifetime as long as payments are made.
 The insured can even borrow or withdraw money from this policy, which is a tax-deferred fund.
 The downside of this type of insurance is that it has a lower rate of return than the other two kinds of Life Insurance.